 Once the water is just about to boil I steep whatever teas I am loving at the moment.
 Any type of chai tea is always a winner, but I also love Earl Gray, Green Earl Gray, oolong, white tea, rooibos chai, Constant Comment and any one of the wonderful Pique teas, which I use often during my fasting window.
 I do find combining a black or green with an herbal tea best as it has a deeper flavor and holds up better with the coffee.
 Typically I choose 4 different teas: oolong or white, and one black and one green and one herbal and steep for 12 minutes.

-I put some stevia and about 12 grinds of black pepper in my cup.
+I put some stevia, a pinch of Himalayan Crystal salt and about 12 grinds of black pepper in my cup.
 I strain the tea bags, pour the hot tea into my blender and blend for a slow count of 5.
 I get a delicious, frothy, satisfying cup of coffee/tea that I look forward to savoring every morning.

 One extra thing to mention: